Food and Agriculture Organization (FAO)

 Financial Indicators

-For the 2022-2023 biennium, the FAO operates with a budget of approximately USD 3.2 billion.
-This is funded through a regular budget, which receives contributions from its member nations accounting for about 43% of the total.
-The remainder of the budget is covered through voluntary contributions.
-This financial structure supports FAO's diverse activities designed to bolster global food security.
+For the 2022-2023 biennium, the FAO operates with an estimated budget of USD 3.2 billion.
+This budget is primarily funded through contributions from member nations, which constitute about 43% of the total, while the remaining portion is covered by voluntary contributions.
+This financial structure supports the FAO's diverse initiatives aimed at bolstering global food security.

 Important Events